The total number of app downloads in 2018 was 205.4 billion according to Statista, which is projected to reach 258.2 billion by 2022.

-Definitely yes.
-The number of features it offers to the users, its clean dashboard plus a dedicated VPN worth the amount it charges.
+The number of features it offers to the users, its clean dashboard, plus the inclusion of a dedicated VPN make Dashlane worth the amount it charges.

-When you first login to any site for the first time, 1Password shows this pop-up window where you can save all the details and then save the form in your vault for future use.
+1Password’s form capture feature is exceptional.
+During your first login to any site, 1Password shows this pop-up window where you can save all the details and then save for future use.

-A ‘secret key’ is a unique key that you generate when you first sign up for 1Password.
-And this unique feature makes it the most difficult tool to crack.
+When you login to your 1Password account, along with your email and password, it asks for a ‘secret key’.
+This is a unique key that you generate when you first sign up for 1Password, making it the most difficult tool to crack.

-1Password offers multiple plans for individuals, families, businesses as well as enterprises and is one of the cheapest paid password managers.
+1Password offers multiple plans for individuals, families, and businesses and is one of the best value password managers.